pcdavies/DockerBasics/workshops/docker/Linux200.md

 ```
 vim /pipeline/source/public/alpha.html
 ```
-  Fix the header title to read "**Alpha Office Product Listing**"
+  Move the cursor to the text you wish to edit and press the letter __i__ to make changes.
+Fix the header title to read "**Alpha Office Product Listing**".
 You can also change the body title to whatever you want:

 ![](images/200Linux/Picture200-29.png)